AndrewPankoProjects/Merge_Masters_GoFish/README.md

   <h1>🎣 Go Fish! 🎣</h1>

   <p>
-    A digital take on the classic card game.
-Currently under development, but we're excited for you to try it out when it's ready!
+    The digital version of the classic card game is now complete!
+We hope you enjoy playing.
   </p>

   <p>